petertwigg/petertwigg.github.io/index.md

 #### Working with Peter

-Grounded in long-time meditation and healing practices, the following modalities are currently being offered to my clients:
+Grounded in long-time meditation and healing practices, I offer the following services:
+* Refer to the [My Meditation Channel](/video) page for video content to improve your meditation experience and discuss many aspects of meditation.

-* Meditation courses for groups and individuals, [learn more...](/sessions/#meditation)
+* Meditation courses for groups and individuals, [learn more...](/events)
 * One-on-one transformative sessions, [learn more...](/sessions/#working-with-your-potential)
 * Counselling, [learn more...](/sessions/#counselling)